 How to Choose a Mesothelioma Doctor

 Before you decide on a mesothelioma doctor, you’ll need to do some research.
-You should first find out if your insurance will cover treatment at one of the few specialized mesothelioma centers in the country.
-You should also inquire about travel arrangements and lodging facilities offered by the mesothelioma centers.
+You should first find out if your insurance will cover treatment at a mesothelioma cancer center.
+You should also figure out travel arrangements and lodging.
+Some cancer centers have lodging just for mesothelioma patients and their families.

-Last, but not least, you’ll want to find out everything you can about the mesothelioma doctor you are considering.
-This includes determining what type of mesothelioma the doctor specializes in, the types of surgery the surgeon usually performs and what kinds of clinical trials the doctor is participating in.
+Last, but not least, you’ll want to find out everything you can about the doctor you want to see.
+Find out what they specialize in.
+Learn the types of surgery they usually perform and what kinds of clinical trials they are participating in.

 You’ll want to make an appointment for a consultation with a specialists and ask some of the following questions: